 The indigenous Bushmen in South Africa made use of the Rooibos leaves for centuries as a remedy for all sorts of ailments.
 However, as time went on the number of tribesmen started to dwindle.
 And with their thinning numbers went the knowledge of the rooibos plant.
 However, botanist Carl Humberg rediscovered the leaves in the 1700s and the plant slowly regained its status.

-It’s a great alterntive to green or black tea due to its caffeiene free status, and unlike the aforementioned teas – rooibos contains absolutely no oxalic acid.
+It’s a great alternative to green or black tea due to its caffeine free status, and unlike the aforementioned teas – rooibos contains absolutely no oxalic acid.
 Oxalic acid can increase your risk of kidney stones, so those with kidney issues may find rooibos a great tea alternative.